Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 ```

 Where:
-- name1 is a path segment in the network map tree.
+- name1 is a net name in the net tree.
 - The type after the path segment indicates type of the exchanged value.
 - the `uri` parameter indicates the service.
 - The `con` parameter is used to specify the kind of connection.